Soufyane-RAHHAL/To-Do-List-Application/README.md

 This is a simple to-do list application built using Angular for the frontend and Spring Boot for the backend.
 The application allows users to add, edit, and delete to-do items, which are stored and retrieved from a MongoDB database.

 ## Prerequisites
--Node.js and npm.
+- Node.js and npm.
--Angular CLI.
+- Angular CLI.
--Java 8 or later.
+- Java 8 or later.
--Apache Maven.
+- Apache Maven.
--MongoDB.
+- MongoDB.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/your-username/to-do-list-app.git`